 Here’s the label for the fajitas, using 1 teaspoon of salt, and for the recipe yielding 8 servings.
 Net carbs = 3.88 grams.
 Net carbs = total carbs (5.18) – fiber (1.25) – sugar alcohols (0.05).

-I hope you’ll enjoy the fajitas!
+I hope you’ll enjoy these delicious vegan fajitas!
 If you make this recipe, I’d love to see 📸 pictures of your creations on Instagram, Facebook and Twitter!
 Please hashtag them #texanerin so I can find them. :)

 Veggie Fajitas (vegan with paleo, keto options)